kaltura/DeveloperPortalDocs/documentation/player-sdk/Introduction.md

 ## Introduction

 Welcome to the **Kaltura Video Platform**.
-Kaltura is the world's first Open Source Online Video Platform, providing both enterprise level commercial software and services, fully supported and maintained by Kaltura, as well as free open-source community supported solutions, for video publishing, management, syndication and monetization.
+Kaltura is the world's first Open Source Online Video Platform, providing both enterprise level commercial software and services, fully supported and maintained by Kaltura, as well as free, open-source community-supported solutions, for video publishing, management, syndication and monetization.

 This wiki is the main source of documentation for **developers** working with **Kaltura iOS Player SDK** project.
-Here you will find information you need to get started developing your software using the SDK.
+Here you will find the information you need to get started developing your software using the SDK.
 The SDK provides tools to help you easily embed the [Kaltura](http://player.kaltura.com/docs/) Player into native environments in your iOS applications.

 If this is your first time hearing about Kaltura, we recommend starting with the [Kaltura website](http://corp.kaltura.com/).

 ## Supported Features
 The Kaltura Player SDK for iOS supports:

 * DRM